asrajavel/vial-qmk/readme.md

 *  When you run flash command - have the keyboard connected, the script will request to press reset at the end.
 (on the left side -> lower + top left key, on the right side -> upper + top right key, the lower and uppper buttons are near the large thumb key)
 * When you run compile command - it will generate the .uf2 file in the same directory. copy that into the drive of the keyboard. press the same reset combination to enter the drive mode.
 On copying the uf2 file the drive will automatically close.

+The branch to use is sofle_v2.

+The vial keymap backup is in the root directory of the repository.